 Simone has more than eight years' experience in 18 different countries.
 He is specialised in quantitative research, experimental and quasi-experimental evaluation methods, and statistical analysis.
 Simone has published over 20 publications, including academic articles, reports and guidelines.
 He leads Oxfam's GB stream in measuring women's empowerment for impact evaluations.
 His interest includes using ICT and digital technologies to enable complexity-aware impact evaluations.

-Simone previously worked as research officer in the research team, and prior to joining Oxfam, he worked at the Department of International Development of Oxford University on research projects with a focus on poverty and vulnerability.
-He has been involved in two randomised control trials on health micro-insurance in Kenya and land titling in Tanzania.
-Previously, Simone worked at the Mexican Migration Project in Mexico, Centro Studi Luca d'Agliano in Italy, and Innovation for Poverty Action in Peru.
+Simone previously worked as a research officer in Oxfam GB's Research Team, and prior to joining Oxfam, worked at the Department of International Development at Oxford University on two randomised control trials with a focus on poverty and vulnerability in Kenya and Tanzania.
+Previously, Simone worked at the Mexican Migration Project in Mexico, Centro Studi Luca d'Agliano in Italy, and Innovations for Poverty Action in Peru.

 He is also the author of a number of papers: